gacmalony/Whatsupp/README.md

-As you know whatsapp has did one of the most incredible impression since beginning of android history.
+As you know whatsapp did one of the most incredible impression since beginning of android history.
 This app provides an experience similar to Whatsapp, although could discuss how close.